ZornsLemma/my-price-log-docs/index.md

 ![Product and Store fields on the app's main screen](assets/main-screen-product-and-store.png)

 Tap the "Product" field on the main screen to change the current product.
-This will open the product selection screen, where you can scroll through a list of products or search by typing in any part of the product name.
+This will open the product selection screen, where you can scroll through the list of products or search by typing in any part of the product name.
 You can also add new products here using the floating + button at the bottom right of the product selection screen.

 Tap the "Store" field on the main screen to change the current store.
 A menu will open allowing you to pick one.
 Choosing "None" will mean there is no current store, which hides the "Store price" panel.
 This might be useful because:
 * It frees up space on the screen so you can see more of the "Price comparison" panel.